greatsilas23/Magari_react_version/README.md

 #### Third-Party Applications, Devices And Open Source Software

-The health-inventory-app may be integrated with, or may otherwise interact with third party applications websites and services and third-party personal computers and mobile handsets tablets wearable devices speakers and other devices
+The health-inventory-app may be integrated with, or may otherwise interact with third party applications websites and services and third-party personal computers and mobile handsets

 #### Service Limitations and Modifications